joshwalls/Data-Analytics-Projects/README.md

 Project 5: SQL Data Science Project

 In this project I worked with three datasets: Socioeconomic Indicators in Chicago, Chicago Public Schools and Chicago Crime Data.
 First I uploaded the csv data into the IBM's DB2 database management system.
 Then I performed queries and sub queries to access attributes of the relational databases in python's juptyer notebook environment.

+Project 6: Coronavirus Dataset Research Project

+In this project I used a dataset of coronavirus indicators I downloaded from kaggle.com.
+Then I utilized a python 3 environment to clean the dataset for missing values and formatting errors that would hinder my analysis.
+After that I did exploratory analysis on the data to try to answer the question: what factors influence daily death increase of coronavirus.
+Finally, the final product of this project was a linear regression model that showed a strong relationship between daily death increase and my chosen independent variables.
+I have included more notes embedded in the project that detail my thought process and how I came up my model.